Tathagata Debnath Contact

 This seemed principled.
 In practice, it was a disaster.

 The model frequently generated malformed structured outputs: mismatched line numbers, incorrect action syntax, truncated edits.
 The parser failed silently on many of these, counting them as unsuccessful fixes.
-Our apparent fix rate was 0.38%.
-Something was clearly wrong.
+Our apparent fix rate was 0.38% — but this was a parsing artifact.
+When we added explicit fallback detection, the true base rate on correctly-parsed outputs was ~36%.
+But the parsing overhead was still killing throughput.

 The fix was to switch the entire action space to full_rewrite: the model outputs a complete replacement for the buggy function.
 No structured parsing, no line numbers, no edit operations.
 Just the fixed code, wrapped in a simple code fence.